Elzfe09/RAG-ChatBot/README.md

 ## 🧠 Agentic Tooling
 In addition to RAG, an **agentic retriever tool** is implemented using `create_retriever_tool()`.
 This allows the chatbot to dynamically invoke retrieval actions (e.g., searching policy content) **without hard-coded function calls**, creating a more **autonomous and adaptive** interaction loop.
+Also allow to give different response on each user without overwhelmed, since give a unique code ID identifier

 ---